Argentina seeks new markets for aluminum as U.S. probes imports

-BUENOS AIRES, Nov 3 (Reuters) - Argentina is seeking new markets for its aluminum exports as the United States probes the national security implications of imports of the metal, an executive at Aluar Aluminio Argentino, the country’s leading producer, told Reuters.
+BUENOS AIRES (Reuters) - Argentina is seeking new markets for its aluminum exports as the United States probes the national security implications of imports of the metal, an executive at Aluar Aluminio Argentino, the country’s leading producer, told Reuters.

 Aluar commercial director Miroslavo Puches said the company was planning to boost shipments to Brazil to 100,000 tonnes per year by 2019 from 60,000 currently, as the neighboring country’s economy recovers.
 It is also hoping to expand exports to Asia from the current 60,000 tonnes per year, he said.